mozmeao/agile-task-force/how-we-work/mozmeao.md

 ### Standups

-***DRAFT***

 We'll run a standup on Monday, Wednesday and Thursday for ***10 minutes*** at 7:30am pacific.

-- The goal of this meeting is to ensure that cards are able to flow across the board, to identify blockers, and to spin off other 1-1 pairing sessions if needed.
+- The goal of this meeting is to share status updates for our main projects, instead of each engineer reporting status separately.
+This is a good time to identify blockers, raise red flags on infrastructure changes and cloud costs, and spin off 1-1 pairing sessions.

+- Take the following list, randomize order, add/remove topics as needed and ask the team for updates:
+  - Bedrock (Basket, Nucleus)
+  - Careers
+  - Infrastructure
+  - MDN
+  - Snippets
+  - SUMO

 - This meeting **IS NOT** for technical discussions.
 - If the meeting runs > 10 minutes, we're doing it wrong.
-- Please review the project board _before_ the meeting.
+- Please review the project board and update any cards that you're working on _before_ the meeting.

 # Communications